sara-nl/clustercomputing/unixcommands.md

 $ cat .ssh/id_rsa.pub           # view contents of public key
 ```

+MobaXterm user can find the generated key-pair at

+	`My Documents -> MobaXterm -> home -> .ssh`

 > Login to  LISA with your sdemo account and password